secretorange/serverside-react/ReadMe.md

 ];
 ```

-* The serverside function can deal with the response difrectly bypassing React, as in the sitemap example.
+* The serverside function can deal with the response directly, bypassing React, as in the sitemap example.
 ```
 Sitemap.serverside = async (result: RenderResult): Promise<any> => {